jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/prompting_openai_api.md

 ### Focus on These Concepts:
-* Understanding API basics and RESTful architecture
+* Understanding API basics and RESTful architecture (covered in class)
-* OpenAI API authentication and rate limits
+* OpenAI API authentication and rate limits (rate limits in class)
 * Basic prompt engineering techniques
 * Ethical considerations in AI API usage
-* Handling API responses and error handling
+* Handling API responses and error handling (in class)
 * Best practices for integrating AI APIs into applications
-* The role of AI APIs in modern software development
+* The role of AI APIs in modern software development (in class)
 * Advanced prompt engineering techniques
 * prompt engineering and API integration
 * Group activity: Designing prompts for specific use cases